powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 ```

 ### Balance computation
 Now we start the balance computation.
 The PEVF input gives the forecast AC net position of each IGM that has been merged.
-As it it is market data, this net position is the one we should obtain after the load flow, it is the target net position.
+As it is market data, this net position is the one we should obtain after the load flow, it is the target net position.
 However, after the load flow, the AC net position of each IGM can be different from the target.
 The mismatch between what is expected and what is computed has to be balanced via a loop scaling the loads inside the merged area until each net position matches the target one.
 For that, we use the `powsybl-balances-adjustment` API.
 In case of partial merge, we also need to scale the net position with the rest of the synchronous area.

 First, we create the targets and the `scalables`. `Loads` will be scaled inside the CGM area and `DanglingLines` outside of the CGM.
 We import the PEVF file as a `DataExchanges` object.
 The balances adjustment is done with constant power factor as the reactive power of the loads is adjusted as well (since version 1.6.0 indeed).